sftcd/tinfoil/README.md

 breaking TLS in legalese seems like a terrible idea to this user of the web.

+- This draft doesn't allow normal TLS clients and applications above or behind the TLS server to detect that wiretapping is occurring.

 - This proposal will either end up allowing TLS clients (perhaps via zmap-style surveys) to detect that the broken crypography is being used or it will be invisible to clients.
-If the scheme is detectable, then it will likely fall out of use and end up worthless as the reputational cost would be high.
-Any IETF effort towards "improving" or "scrutinising" this scheme would therefore be wasted with high probability.
+If the scheme is detectable, then it will likely fall out of use and end up worthless as the reputational cost would be high unless this is very widely deployed, in which case the impact of exploits of the inevitable vulnerabilities would be gigantic.

+- Any IETF effort towards
+"improving" or "scrutinising" this scheme would therefore be wasted with high probability.
 In fact, developing this interface within the IETF would arguably increase